Folding screen: Japan

-A Japanese folding screen (or byōbu) originated from the Han Dynasty of China and is thought to have been imported to Japan in the 7th or 8th century.
-The oldest byōbu produced in Japan is Torige ritsujo no byōbu (鳥毛立女屏風) from the 8th century, and it is stored in Shōsōin Treasure Repository. from the Heian period in the 9th century, due to the development of Japan's original Kokufū Bunka (国風文化), the designs became more indigenous and came to be used as furnishings in the architectural style of Shinden-zukuri.
+A Japanese folding screen (or byōbu) originated from the Han dynasty of China and is thought to have been imported to Japan in the 7th or 8th century.
+The oldest byōbu produced in Japan is Torige ritsujo no byōbu (鳥毛立女屏風) from the 8th century, and it is stored in Shōsōin Treasure Repository. from the Heian period in the 9th century, due to the development of Japan's distinctive Kokufū Bunka (国風文化), the designs became more indigenous and came to be used as furnishings in the architectural style of Shinden-zukuri.

 The characteristic of folding screens in the Muromachi period was the spatial expression of silence, but in the Azuchi-Momoyama period, when daimyo (feudal lords) competed for supremacy, folding screens with paintings of tigers and dragons became popular.
 In the Edo period, as the economy developed, emerging merchants became patrons in the production of folding screens.
 In this period, the Rinpa school folding screens were popular, which were characterized by highly decorative designs using gold or silver foil, bold compositions depicting simple objects, and repeated patterns.

+Vietnam

+Folding screens are known as bình phong (屏風) in Vietnamese.
+They were popular in the Nguyễn dynasty.
+The folding screens originated from China.
+Due to Chinese influence, folding screens were brought to Vietnam.
+Folding screens would have common motifs such as dragons and sceneries.
+The folding screens are often decorated in a technique called khảm xà cừ (inlaying with crushed nacre).
+In Vietnam, folding screens have also derived into a type of architecture built in front of houses for protection and luck influenced by feng shui.

 Spread to Europe

 Folding screens were introduced in the late Middle Ages to Europe.
+As example in 1584, a Japanese embassy on behalf of Oda Nobunaga gifted the so-called Azuchi Screens to Pope Gregory XIII, who displayed them in the Vatican.
 In the 17th and 18th centuries, many folding screens were imported from China to Europe.
 Europeans and especially the French had admiration and desire for the Chinese folding screens, and began importing large lacquered folding screens adorned with art.
 The French fashion designer Coco Chanel was an avid collector of Chinese folding screens and is believed to have owned 32 folding screens, of which eight were housed in her apartment at 31 rue Cambon, Paris.
 She once said: